Tool Kit for Parents: Tips for Understanding What You Read

 When students begin to use these strategies consistently, they find they will more effectively monitor their own comprehension.
 Using these strategies helps the students continually think about questions such as,

 Students can also combine strategies.
-For example, they may wish to use one of the use following strategies combined with drawing or creating visual organizers.
+For example, they may wish to use a mnemonic strategy combined with drawing or visual organizer strategies.

 TP